Yom Kippur War

-During the night, the Syrians regained some of the high ground that Israel had held since the Six Day War, (see the six-day war on the website) but was soon pushed off by an Israeli counterattack.
+During the night, the Syrians regained some of the high ground that Israel had held since the Six-Day War, (see the six-day war on the website) but was soon pushed off by an Israeli counterattack.

 Captain Zvika Greengold, who had just arrived unattached to any unit, fought running battles with Syrian armor for 20 hours, sometimes with his single tank and other times as part of a larger unit, changing tanks half a dozen times as they were knocked out.

-Greenhold suffered burn injuries, but stayed in action and repeatedly showed up at critical moments from an unexpected direction to chafe the course of a skirmish.
+Greenhood suffered burn injuries, but stayed in action and repeatedly showed up at critical moments from an unexpected direction to chafe the course of a skirmish.

 For his actions, he received Israel's highest decoration, the Medal of Valor.

-During over four days of fighting, the Israeli 7th Armored Brigade in the north (commanded by Avigdor Ben-Gal) managed to hold the rocky hill line defending the northern flank of their headquarters in Nafah, inflicting bevy losses on the Syrians.
+During over four days of fighting, the Israeli 7th Armored Brigade in the north (commanded by Avigdor Ben-Gal) managed to hold the rocky hill line defending the northern flank of their headquarters in Rafah, inflicting bevy losses on the Syrians.